Chinese Air And Naval Bases In South China Sea Nearly Finished, Aerial Photos Show

 — Inquirer (@inquirerdotnet) February 5, 2018

-According to the Asia Maritime Transparency Initiative, a US-based organization focusing on maritime issues, last year was China’s busiest construction year since it started claiming the contested area.
+According to the Asia Maritime Transparency Initiative, a U.S.-based organization focusing on maritime issues, last year was China’s busiest construction year since it started claiming the contested area.
 Aside from the buildings, seaports, airstrips, and military facilities, the organization also revealed that China is building vast underground tunnels and missile shelters.

 China reportedly deployed at least 7 Y-7 military transport aircrafts to Fiery Cross Reef in the South China Sea pic.twitter.com/BizL9e0sVl